It’s like Piccadilly Circus in there

 Moons and moons and moons

-Talking about other planets often seems to be another way of talking about Earth.
-‘Orbital’ by Samantha Harvey, the poetic, beautiful book about a day in the life on the International Space Station, much of what made it so wonderful to read was being taken to somewhere else I’d never get to go to and seeing Earth afresh.
-Being shown the wonder, richness and improbable aloneness of our Earth in the universe.
+Talking about other planets often becomes another way of talking about Earth, making it easier to engage with ourselves, our habits and the impacts they have.
+Reading ‘Orbital’ by Samantha Harvey, the poetic, beautiful book about a day in the life on the International Space Station, much of what made it so wonderful to read was being taken to somewhere else I’d never be able to, and seeing Earth afresh.
+It felt revelatory being shown the beauty and improbable aloneness of our Earth in the universe.

-Seeing him as he gets physically injured, as his mental health seems to be affected, it felt like I was seeing the madness of our pursuit for energy playing out on one person.
+Seeing him as he gets physically injured, and as his mental health is affected, it felt like I was seeing the madness of our pursuit for energy playing out on one person.
 Getting sick and going mad as an allegory of our collective madness.
-How this plays out on him – his health suffering, physically and mentally scarred, bruised, burned and eventually left for dead.
+How this manifests in him – his health suffering, physically and mentally scarred, bruised, burned and eventually left for dead.
 Disconnected from those he loves, watching them from afar, intermittently, as they grow and change without him there.

 Heidegger talks about how technology can alienate us from ourselves and our true sense of being.
-That we are all beings in this world, having relationships to each other but technology can lead us to see nature and other people simply as raw materials.
-This takes us away from our sense of self, our way of being in the world which Heidegger sees as crucial to our humanity.
+That we are all beings in this world, with relationships to each other that are fundamental as inherently social creatures.
+As we see in ‘Moon, Sam is able to make sense of the work he’s doing because of what it means for the possibilities for his family, and how much he values getting messages from them.
+Heidegger is worried that technology can lead us to see nature and other people simply as raw materials – whether in ‘Moon’ that’s the person who is doing the mining, or the materials they are mining for.
+Technology then, in Heidegger’s view, takes us away from our sense of self, our way of being in the world which he sees as crucial to our humanity.
 Although there’s much to criticise Heidegger for – professionally and personally – ‘Moon’ gives a cinematic view of what that disconnect can look like.

-The distant company Sam is working for, distant both physically and emotionally, seem to be operating from this Heideggerian perspective – they give meaningless platitudinal reassurance but don’t do anything to fix equipment or look after him in ways which would actually be useful to him.
-Sam continues to work even whilst he is unwell out of a sense of obligation.
-Potentially also because it is hard for him to imagine what it is that he would do if he doesn’t work.
-He has some interests there – making a model replica of his hometown and exercising – but his whole life has become so built around the work that perhaps he needs to keep working to not have to grapple with who he is without the work.
-That there isn’t anything there for him apart from the work, so he needs to keep working to help make sense of the place.
+The distant company Sam is working for, distant both physically and emotionally, seem to be operating from this Heideggerian perspective.
+They give Sam meaningless platitudinal reassurance but don’t do anything to fix equipment or look after him in ways which would actually be useful for him.
+Sam continues to work even whilst he is unwell, out of a sense of obligation and to avoid giving any reason for his return to Earth to be delayed.
+He has some interests outside of his work there, making a model replica of his hometown and exercising.
+In the main his life and meaning has become so built around the work, and the work ending so he can return home, that he needs to keep working so he, his location and his purpose there can hold together.

-Seeing the mining unfolding on the Moon, what I think of as a pristine environment, somehow seems more shocking and throws into further relief what we are doing on Earth.
-Compared to earth, where it’s estimated there is only about 100kg globally, the amount on the Moon is relatively more abundant.
-Although there is only a low concentration of helium-3 on the Moon, different samples have found up to 10 parts per billion(ppb), with the average about 4 ppb, it’s still something lots of companies and organisations have considered or investigated.
+Sam’s work extracting helium-3 makes visible how energy extraction can look in practice, something we can usually avoid.
+Seeing the mining unfolding on the Moon, a place that seems such a pristine environment, feels more shocking, throwing into further relief what we are doing on Earth.
+Compared to earth, where it’s estimated there is only about 100kg globally of helium-3, the amount on the Moon is relatively more abundant.
+Different samples have found up to 10 parts per billion(ppb) of helium-3 on the Moon, with the average about 4 ppb.
+These are still very low levels of the material but lots of organisations have nonetheless investigated mining there.
 Currently helium-3 is used in a few ways, including in cryogenics and quantum computing but it’s also considered a potential future source of energy, as the film proposes it is used.
-The film shows the Moon’s surface getting utterly churned up as Sam tries to find crumbs of helium-3 to send back to Earth.
+The film shows the Moon’s surface getting utterly churned up as Sam tries to find some crumbs of helium-3 to send back to Earth.

-Reading about energy transitions and one of the key discussions in that area is whether there have in fact been energy transitions or whether it’s simply a case of energy additions.
+In the literature around energy transitions, one of the key discussions is whether we have seen or are seeing, energy transitions or whether it’s more a case of energy additions.
 The argument for energy transitions is about progress away from older energy sources and bringing online new ones.
-Particularly one, the discussion is about a transition away from filthy fossil fuels to cleaner sources of energy – renewable sources such as solar, wind or hydroelectric, as well as cleaner by some metrics ones such as nuclear.
+Primarily this is a discussion about a transition away from filthy fossil fuels to cleaner sources of energy – renewable sources such as solar, wind or hydroelectric, as well as ones that are cleaner by some metrics ones such as nuclear.
+Proponents of this view would point to how some sources such as coal, have fallen away or gone completely in many countries.

-I found the watching ‘Moon’ to be an unsettling story in many ways, yet it was also like watching a story I’ve seen many times before.
-The film provided a near-future reflection on scenes and stories that continue to be played out across the world for other resources.
+I found watching ‘Moon’ to be an unsettling story in many ways, yet it was also like watching a story I’ve seen many times before.
+The film provided a near-future reflection of scenes that continue to be played out across the world in pursuit of resources.
+Although ‘Moon’ is science fiction, it reflects existing extractive patterns here on Earth, affecting those working in the industry and the Earth itself.
+‘Orbital’ gives us reasons to care, inviting us to see anew how precious this planet is, while ‘Moon’ shows us the consequences of that lack of care.
+Together, they offer different ways of seeing ourselves, giving emotional reasons to care, and to want to reassess our actions.

 Back to the future